 Last Updated on

 It’s official!
-It’s taken a couple of years and a lot of campaigning, but after Wizards of the Coast’s August 19th announcement, it’s final: MTG Arena will be released on Mac OS!
+It’s taken a couple of years and endless user campaigning, but after Wizards of the Coast’s April 2020 announcement, it’s final: MTG Arena will be released on Mac OS this summer!

 In the meantime, those of us using Mac OS still have to jump through some hoops to play MTG Arena.
-That’s why we thought it would be a great idea to show you some of the options out there.
+If you can’t wait to play, here are the best options that we’ve found.

 Options to Play on Mac Right Now

 Parallels and VirtualBox